How to Dry Up Milk Supply: Tips For Drying Up Breast Milk

-Whatever the reason may be for you to begin lactation suppression, it’s important to remember there is no set timeline.
+Whatever the reason may be for you to begin lactation suppression, it's important to remember there is no set timeline.
 There are many factors that influence breast milk production, including the workings of your milk ducts, and we're here to help you with the process.

 Breastfeeding, or what some mothers call their nursing session, can be an incredible experience for many mothers and is an amazing way to nourish your baby.
 There are many benefits to breastfeeding for both mom and baby including a strengthened immune system, lower risk of SIDS, hormone production, weight stabilization, and more.1 Complement your high-quality breast pump with our breastfeeding kit; it is a great gift option for new moms that choose to breastfeed, complete with our postnatal multivitamin supplement and soothing nipple balm.

 Getting the hang of breastfeeding may take some time and can be downright complicated.
-From finding the right nursing position and understanding baby’s hunger cues, to developing mastitis (an infection in the breast tissue) or inadequate milk production, the struggle can seem endless.
+From finding the right nursing position and understanding a baby's hunger cues to developing mastitis (an infection in the breast tissue) or inadequate milk production, the struggle can seem endless.
 Sometimes you may even face a plugged duct.
-It's important to note that sometimes breastfeeding isn’t the best choice for you or your baby, and that’s okay too!
+It's important to note that sometimes breastfeeding isn't the best choice for you or your baby, and that's okay too!
 And if you're facing any trouble, you could consider reaching out to a lactation consultant to guide you through it.